 A lot of it, at that.

-Whilst we’re not suggesting that you give up the caffeine for good (don’t worry, your coffee is safe), it would be good to replace one caffeinated drink a day to The Detox Booster.
+Whilst we’re all for advocating the benefits that caffeine can offer (we're suggesting that you give up the caffeine for good - don’t worry, your coffee is safe), it might be beneficial to replace that fourth caffeinated drink of the day to a serving of The Detox Booster instead.
 Packed with natural ingredients to boost your energy, health and overall wellbeing, The Detox Booster is a great way to get all the good stuff.

 Oh, and it's vegan, too.
 What's not to love?